Review - 'The Heart Principle' by Helen Hoang

-I don't even know how to begin to rate or review this book, because this isn't the story I signed up to read.
+I don't even know how to begin to rate or review this book because this isn't the story I signed up to read.

 First and foremost, I do want to thank Helen Hoang for being courageous enough to write this story.
 It's clear that this is a deeply personal book for her, and in the author's note, she said as much, calling this "half a memoir."

 I went into this expecting a sweet and heartfelt romance.
 I'd read both of Hoang's previous two books, and loved them for their diverse and nuanced depiction of people on the autism spectrum.
-For a condition that's fairly common, the representation of neuroatypical main characters in books and movies is woefully lacking, which is why I found Hoang's books particularly refreshing.
+For a condition that's fairly common, the representation of neurodivergent main characters in books and movies is woefully lacking, which is why I found Hoang's books particularly refreshing.

 But that isn't the main focus of this book, not by a long shot.
 Instead, this book should've come with a long list of trigger warnings, including abuse and bullying from family members, gaslighting, emotional blackmail, going against a loved one's wishes during end of life, caregiver burnout, and suicidal thoughts, just to name a few.